 - As part of your documentation process, have you included interviews with appropriate subject matter experts (SMEs) to describe the qualified activities?

 - Have you captured all of the qualified wages within the 9 steps of the manufacturing lifecycle that are specific to your industry?

 - Have you captured all of your qualified supply expenses and qualified contractor expenses?

-An R&D tax specialist can help you collect and organize all the documents you need to support your claim amounts.
-This is the smartest and most effective way to ensure that you have the most complete and correct information with which to complete Form 6765 and properly file for the research credit.
+An R&D tax specialist, such as Black Line Group, helps you collect and organize all the documents you need to support your claim amounts.
+This is the smartest and most effective way to ensure that you have the most complete and correct information with which to complete IRS Form 6765 and properly file for the research credit.

-And remember, a key benefit of working with an R&D tax specialist is that this person (or firm) will stand behind the work performed in the event of an audit.
+Best of all, a key benefit of working with an R&D tax specialist is that this firm will stand behind the work performed in the event of an audit.